Gravel Bike - Morocco

 We have NEVER cancelled a ride although there have been times when we have changed the route.
 Your safety is our prime concern and your guide will always have the final say.
 The mountains here go to 3500m and we know them well and as Mountain Biking is a dynamic sport and influenced by many factors such as fitness, ability, weather and other potentially unforseable events there may be a need at some point to amend or change a route or the itinarary.

 Unless you're coming as part of a group or on a private tour/adventure the maximum group size is 10.
-We need a minimum of four to run a tour.
+We need a minimum of four to run a private tour.

 Sign Up for our newsletter